ruixing76/Transparent-FCExp/README.md

 ![Coverage](https://img.shields.io/badge/coverage-80%25-brightgreen)

-This repo contains code and data for the paper [Evaluating Transparency of Machine Generated Fact Checking Explanations](https://arxiv.org/abs/2406.12645).
+This repo contains code and data for the paper [Evaluating Evidence Attribution in Generated Fact Checking Explanations](https://arxiv.org/abs/2406.12645).

 ## Abstract
-An important factor when it comes to generating fact-checking explanations is the selection of evidence: intuitively, high-quality explanations can only be generated given the right evidence.
-In this work, we investigate the impact of human-curated vs. machine-selected evidence for explanation generation using large language models.
-To assess the quality of explanations, we focus on transparency (whether an explanation cites sources properly) and utility (whether an explanation is helpful in clarifying a claim).
-Surprisingly, we found that large language models generate similar or higher quality explanations using machine-selected evidence, suggesting carefully curated evidence (by humans) may not be necessary.
-That said, even with the best model, the generated explanations are not always faithful to the sources, suggesting further room for improvement in explanation generation for fact-checking.
+Automated fact-checking systems often struggle with trustworthiness, as their generated explanations can include hallucinations.
+In this work, we explore evidence attribution for fact-checking explanation generation.
+We introduce a novel evaluation protocol, citation masking and recovery, to assess attribution quality in generated explanations.
+We implement our protocol using both human annotators and automatic annotators, and find that LLM annotation correlates with human annotation, suggesting that attribution assessment can be automated.
+Finally, our experiments reveal that: (1) the best-performing LLMs still generate explanations with inaccurate attributions; and (2) human-curated evidence is essential for generating better explanations.
 ## Installation
 ```
 git clone git@github.com:ruixing76/Transparent-FCExp.git && cd Transparent-FCExp && pip install -r requirement.txt